Karla-Stein/sisters-in-cash/TESTING.md

 - Refined the user flow section in the README to clearly demonstrate the step-by-step journey a user takes when navigating the site.
 - Added target and rel to the social links on the episodes page.
 - Added target and rel to community button.
+- Added tables of contents to README and TESTING files.

 > [!IMPORTANT]
 > There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility that a minor issue may still exist under specific conditions.